 Role of the Data Link Layer Addresses

-When the sender and receiver of the IP packet are on the same network, the data link frame is sent directly to the receiving device.
+When the sender and receiver of the IP packet are on the same network, the data link frame directly send to the receiving device.
 On an Ethernet network, the data link addresses are known as Ethernet (Media Access Control) addresses.
-MAC addresses are physically embedded on the Ethernet NIC.MAC Address also called Physical address.
+MAC address physically embedded on the Ethernet NIC.MAC Address also called Physical address.

-The frame with the encapsulated IP packet can now be transmitted from PC1 directly to the FTP server.
+The frame with the encapsulated IP packet can now be transmitted from Host A directly to the FTP server.

 Figure 2.7 Device on the same network